-8. Remove the screws that secure the power supply unit to the back of the computer.
+6. Remove the screws that secure the power supply to the back of the computer.

-9. Push in on the blue release tab beside the power supply, and slide the power supply towards the front of the computer.
+7. Push in on the blue release tab beside the power supply, and slide the power supply towards the front of the computer.

-10. Lift the power supply out of the computer.
+8. Lift the power supply out of the computer.

-Installing The Power Supply Unit
+Installing the Power Supply

 - 1. Place the power supply in the chassis and slide towards the back of the system to secure it. - 2.
-Tighten the screws securing the power supply to the back of the computer. - 3.
-Thread the power supply cables into the chassis clips. - 4.
-Connect the 4-pin power cable to the system board. - 5.
-Connect the 24-pin power cable to the system board. - 6.
-Install the optical drive. - 7.
-Install the hard drive. - 8.
-Install the cover. - 9.
+Use a Phillips screwdriver to tighten the screws securing the power supply to the back of the computer. - 3.
+Connect the 4-pin power cable to the system board. - 4.
+Connect the 24-pin power cable to the system board. - 5.
+Thread the power cables into the chassis clips. - 6.
+Connect the power cables to the hard drive(s) and optical drive(s). - 7.
+Install the cover. - 8.
 Follow the procedures in After Working Inside Your Computer.

-Removing The Heat Sink
+Removing the Heat Sink